keboola/developers-docs/integrate/storage/api/configurations.md

 - configuration state (`state`) --- [component state](/extend/common-interface/config-file/#state-file).

 Please note that the contents
-of the `configuration`, `rows` and `state` section depend purely on the component itself.
-See an [example](https://documenter.getpostman.com/view/3086797/kbc-samples/77h845D#9b84ef26-51aa-b281-e219-cc90c867fd9d)
+of the `configuration`, `rows` and `state` sections depend purely on the component itself.
+See an [example](https://documenter.getpostman.com/view/3086797/kbc-samples/77h845D#9b84ef26-51aa-b281-e219-cc90c867fd9d).

-A sample result for AWS S3 extractor looks like this:
+A sample result for the AWS S3 extractor looks like this:

 {% highlight json %}
 [